Traveling right now — even if you can — kind of sucks.

-For many of us, one of the only things that carried us through lockdown were escape fantasies — elaborate visions of places we would go and things we would do once the borders opened up, there were less risks, and we could leave our apartments with more peace of mind.
+For many of us, one of the only things that carried us through the past few years were escape fantasies — elaborate visions of places we'd go and things we'd do once the borders opened up.
+There were fewer risks and we could leave our apartments with more peace of mind.

-And for a while, during that euphoric period that lasted for about a month after the vaccine became available to most US adults, Hot Vax Summer seemed like a possibility.
+For a while, during that euphoric period — lasting about a month — after the vaccine became available to most US adults, Hot Vax Summer was on everyone's lips.
 The tickets were booked, the plans were made, and we looked ahead to a summer prematurely dubbed "The Summer of Love."

 But all these plans made in our post-vax haze have been altered.

 All this means that getting to all those places we pinned our fantasies to is harder than ever.
 And yet … We still want to go.
-Braving the lines at cursed airports and taking Covid test after Covid test to be as safe as possible are necessary evils to actualize the versions of ourselves we imagined to carry us through 2020.
+Braving the lines at cursed airports and taking Covid test after Covid test to be as safe as possible are necessary evils to actualize the versions of ourselves we imagined to carry us through 2020 and 2021.

 To get us through hellish travel days, we do what we can to remind ourselves to make it bearable.
 While repeating, "It's not the destination that matters, it's the journey that counts" over and over to yourself might be one way of going about it, we prefer more tangible solutions.

 The best brand I've found to add a little bit of good feeling back into the experience of traveling?
 Slip.

 As a Black woman, silk and satin were embedded into my beauty routine since I was young.
 Tying your hair in a silk scarf, wearing a silk bonnet, and using silk pillowcases were so commonplace amongst me and my friends that I thought that everyone did them.